[Coronavirus] Anti-mask protesters pose challenge for EU authorities

 "Once corona spread to Russia ... even state-controlled media [started] criticising some of the conspiracies and nonsense spread by pro-Kremlin disinfo-actors, specifically about 'uselessness of preventive measures'," an EU official told this website.

-The Russia-sponsored corona-myths continue to have a life of their own despite the change in policy, the same way some people today still believe the then Soviet Union's 1980s fabrication that HIV was an American bio-weapon.
+The Russian corona-myths have a life of their own despite the policy change, the same way some today still believe the Soviet-era fabrication that HIV was an American bio-weapon.

-But the coronavirus-denial problem is more complex than foreign information warfare.
+But the corona-denial problem is more complex than foreign information warfare.

-"As soon as Covid-19 was formally identified and sequenced, people started saying that it was all made up", Grimes said, referring to autonomous conspiracy-theory websites, which he monitors.
+"As soon as Covid-19 was formally identified and sequenced, people started saying it was all made up", Grimes said, referring to autonomous conspiracy-theory websites, which he monitors.

-And before Covid-19, the same online community was promulgating conspiracy theories about Jewish cabals, 9/11, climate change, vaccine plots, 5G data threats, or QAnon - the notion that a US deep-state operated paedophile rings - also seeding the ground for corona-scepticism.
+And before Covid-19, the same online community was promulgating conspiracy theories about Jewish cabals, 9/11, climate change, vaccine plots, 5G, or QAnon - the notion that a US deep-state operated paedophile rings - also seeding the ground for corona-scepticism.

 "If you reject climate change, for instance, then you reject science and you reject government authority and you are much more ready to believe other kinds of stupidity," Anton Shekhovtsov, an expert on disinformation at the University of Vienna, told this website.